Pittsburg High School (Kansas): Scholars Bowl

 Pittsburg High School has won two state scholars bowl championships, in 2006 and 2007.

-Chess

-Pittsburg High School has also produced a state champion in chess two times.

 Forensics

 Theatre

 In 2010, Pittsburg High School's fall play, Crimes of the Heart, tied for first place in a statewide theatre competition.
 The show was performed at the Kansas State Thespian Conference in January 2011.

 In 2018, their musical "Urinetown" was performed at both the Kansas State Thespian Festival in January 2018 and the International Thespian Festival in June 2018.

-In 2020, Pittsburg High School's Musical Repertory Theatre musical "Pippin", performed at the Kansas State Thespian Festival in January of 2020.
+In 2020, Pittsburg High School's Musical Repertory Theatre musical "Pippin", performed at the Kansas State Thespian Festival in January 2020.

-In October of 2021, Pittsburg High School was honored with the "Best Performing Arts High School in Kansas" award by the KSHSAA.
+In October 2021, Pittsburg High School was honored with the "Best Performing Arts High School in Kansas" award by the KSHSAA.
 This award was given based on excellence in theatre, drama, debate, vocal music, instrumental music, and technical direction.
 Pittsburg High is widely acclaimed across the state of Kansas for its excellence in theatre and performing arts, with various awards and honors received in past years.